AsherTeo/Airbnb-Price-Prediction-/README.md

 - **BERT Embedding**: Feature vectors extracted from a pre-trained BERT model.
 - **MaxPooling/MeanPooling**: Methods to aggregate BERT embeddings into fixed-length vectors.

+# Conclusion

+In conclusion, incorporating text features does improve the MAE and RMSE results, but the effectiveness depends on how these features are utilized.
+Using raw BERT embeddings with 768 dimensions does not yield significant improvement.
+However, applying max pooling to identify the most important features within each text contributes to better performance.
+Furthermore, could training a linear layer with 512 dimensions before applying max pooling further enhance the results by learning more refined representations?